No Idols

 No Idols is the collaborative mixtape by rapper Domo Genesis and record producer the Alchemist.
 It was released on August 1, 2012, by Odd Future Records and ALC Records.
 The mixtape was entirely produced by Alchemist and features guest appearances from Earl Sweatshirt, Vince Staples, Action Bronson, Smoke DZA, Freddie Gibbs, Prodigy, SpaceGhostPurrp and Tyler, the Creator.

 Release and promotion

 The lead single "Elimination Chamber", a posse cut featuring Earl Sweatshirt, Vince Staples and Action Bronson, was released on July 16, 2012.
 The limited vinyl edition of the mixtape was released on October 1, 2013.

-A second vinyl reissue with new cover art and a bonus track, alongside an official CD and streaming release, occurred on April 20, 2023.
+A second vinyl reissue with new cover art and a bonus track, "Drugs Got Me Spiritual", alongside an official CD and streaming release, occurred on April 20, 2023.
 The Remy Banks-assisted bonus track "Drugs Got Me Spiritual" was first released as a non-album single on April 20, 2013.